 This includes a master bedroom in a serene oval room blue and finishes by Ralph Lauren leading into a large en-suite shower room.
 A further twin room with adjacent bathroom can be configured to a super king for added flexibility.

-The grand setting will be the highlight for many and a complimentary tour of the castle is available to guests during their stay.
-Should you wish to go the extra mile, the castle can also arrange an exclusive private tour with a member of the Maitland family, as well as spa packages, flowers, and catering which can be tailored to your individual requirements.
+The grand setting will be the highlight for many and a tour of the castle can be arranged at additional cost.
+Should you wish to go the extra mile, the castle can also arrange an exclusive private tour with a member of the Maitland family, as well as spa packages, flowers, and catering which can be tailored to your individual requirements (at additional cost).

 For larger groups, the whole of the South Wing can be booked incorporating all five apartments at Thirlestane allowing up to sixteen people to stay at the castle.
 Guests who book the South Wing will also get exclusive use of the Victorian kitchen so the whole party can dine together.

 Overall a unique experience where you can then retreat to your own private quarters in a 16th-Century castle and watch the glorious sunset over rolling Border parklands.
 A warm welcome awaits you!

 The property sits on the first floor on the south wing of the castle.
 The apartment is accessed via a separate cobbled courtyard with stone steps.

 Access into a large hallway with hanging rail and space for outdoor wear.